 LaTonya Hill has been appointed Director of Family and Community Engagement for the University of Chicago Charter School.

-She will work closely with Todd Barnett to support the Family Teacher Community Organization (FTCO) and engage families across all four UChicago Charter campuses.
+She will work closely with Todd Barnett to support the Family Teacher Community Organization (FTCO) and engage families across all three UChicago Charter campuses.
 Hill will also support the coordination of parent volunteers at the campuses, lead new efforts to enhance student retention, and establish new partnerships with community-based organizations to expand resources for parents.

 Hill has been a UChicago Charter Donoghue parent since 2005 and was named Family Support Counselor at Donoghue in 2009.
 As Family Support Counselor, Hill served as a liaison between the school and the most